angeromerov/AsparagusPeru_crop_model/README.md

 This repository contains the following folders:
 -  **Results and validation** : To determine the error for yield and brix prediction.
 -  **Spear analisys** : To determine spear growth rate used for lenght prediction.
-- **Asparagus crop model** : the .rar  ASPmodel contains files required to use the crop model in python
+- **Asparagus crop model** : ASPmodel.rar contains files required to use the crop model in python
 - **Matlab version**: A preliminar version .

 -------------------------------------------------------------------------------------------------